mooxphp/moox/README.md

 - Fix workflows of all packages to Level 8
     - PHPStan tallui-web-components - Level 8
+    - PHPStan tallui-form-components - Level 8
+    - PHPStan tallui-app-components - Level 8
+    - PHPStan tallui-dev-components - Level 8
+    - PHPStan tallui-web-icons - no phpstan, rebuild package
-    - PHPStan tallui-package-builder - Level 8
+    - PHPStan tallui-core - Level 8
-    - PHPStan tallui-form-components - Level 4, but many bugs present like wrong views, currently Level 5
+    - PHPStan tallui-package-builder - Level 8 (or exclude?)
     - Fix TestCase in tallui-core
 - https://img.shields.io/badge/PHPStan-level%208-brightgreen ... readme like phpstan? ... use banner (see form-components)
+- Scaffold website-package to output all components
 - Scaffold admin-package
 - Start with Dashboard and Tailwind conf (https://tailwindcss.com/docs/theme, see Theme-docs)
 - Create Coming Soon page
 - Get all packages running in composer
 - Wire the full-app with composer
+- Rebuild icons-package with Workflows, add to builder?
 - Deploy it on Vapor, Cloudways and Shared Hosting
-- Save the icons, docs and other stuff
+- Save the icons, dev-components, docs and other stuff

 ## Ideas